AlexisVisco/Debug/README.md

 [`NewDebug`](#NewDebug) is used to create the structure.

 __Error__:<br/>
-Return an error if name is already in the registery.
+Return an error if name is already in the registry.

 ```go
 debug, err := debug.Create("woaw")